 Will it be easy to take the baby’s foot and hands stamp?

+Also, remember that taking the stamp of the foot will be relatively more straightforward than the hand.
 So, be sure you take someone’s help who can spread the baby’s hand out flat while you take the stamp.

 What type of stamp should be used to make the footprint?